telamon/pops/pitch.md

 ## Solution

-The Pico\* protocols aim to create a distributed content delivery network using dumb silos that are free or paid, decentralized or otherwise.
+The Pico\* protocols aim to create a distributed content delivery network using easy to implement data storages (we call them silos) that are free or paid, decentralized or otherwise.

 The `POP` specifications add to what is known as the _Progressive Web Application_ specifications and gently detach them from their HTTPS dependencies.

 Think of it as ronin webapps that wander between hosts but belong to no server.

 A Pico web app has many advantages:
-- Deployed in 0 seconds.
+- Remove deploy complexity an dependencies.
 - Does not care where it's loaded from.
-(P2P, QRCode, HTTP, URL)
 - Does not own it's users and never their data.
 - Functions happily with or without an connection.
-- Should be built and published using only a browser.
-- Is tiny and unassuming.
+- Is tiny and compatible.

-The recent emergence of the `nostr` network, provides a viable alternative to bootstrap p2p applications, using only frontend technology.
+The recent emergence of the `nostr` network, provides a viable alternative to bootstrap p2p applications, we'll try to be compatible with it and other such networks where it makes sense.

 ## Vision